 If you need help feeding yourself or your family, Gleaners Community Food Bank of Southeastern Michigan distributes food to local pantries and charities.
 They are one of the primary food distribution agencies in Macomb County.
 You can call them at 866-GLEANER (453-2637) to find out where to get food in your area.

 This is not the only food distribution center in the region.
 Families and individuals can contact any one of about 30 other location, that offer everything from groceries to meals and clothing.
-Find more food pantries in Macomb County.
+Find more free food pantries in Macomb County.

 Rental assistance and eviction prevention

 Community Housing Network provides Sterling Heights and other Macomb County individuals with rent and housing aid.
 Among other options they run the Homeless Prevention and Rapid Rehousing Program.
 The program offers limited financial assistance that can go towards paying for the leasing of apartments or homes.
 There are also funds for rental arrearages and overdue payments, security and heating and utility bill deposits, utility arrearages and energy bill payments in order to prevent homelessness among local families.
-Dial (248) 928-0111, or click here.
+Dial (248) 928-0111, or click here Community Housing Network.

 Housing and rental support - Tenants facing eviction, or the currently homeless can also get help.
 There may be funds, or no interest loans, for paying a security deposit or portion of back rent.
 Mediation and other services are available too.
 In addition to the programs, agencies, and services listed on this page, find a listing of several other Macomb County rent assistance programs.

 Free legal help and advice in Macomb County